TRANSFER

 • Provision of key figures and performance indicators for evaluation processes

-• Collaboration and co-publication network analyses
+• Collaboration and network analyses

 Monitoring